Testing Community Structures for Hypergraphs: Introduction.

 \subsection{Our Contributions.}

 The aim of this paper is to provide a study on hypergraph testing under a spectrum of hyperedge probability scenarios.
 Our results consist of four major parts.
 Section \ref{sec:contiguity} deals with the extremely sparse scenario $p_n\asymp q_n\ll n^{-m+1}$, in which we show that $H_0$ and $H_1$ are always indistinguishable in the sense of contiguity.
-Section \ref{sec:bdd:dgree} deals with bounded degree case $p_n\asymp q_n\asymp n^{-m+1}$, in which we show that $H_1$ and $H_0$ are distinguishable if the SNR of uniform hypergraph is greater than one, but indistinguishable if the SNR is below certain threshold.
-We also construct a powerful test statistic in the former case based on counting the ``long loose cycles''.
+Section \ref{sec:bdd:dgree} deals with bounded degree case $p_n\asymp q_n\asymp n^{-m+1}$, in which we show that $H_0$ and $H_1$ are distinguishable if the SNR of uniform hypergraph is greater than a certain threshold, but indistinguishable if the SNR is below another threshold.
+Interestingly, when $k=2$, the two thresholds are nearly tight in that they are of the same order $2^{-m}$(up to universal constants).
+We also construct a powerful test statistic when SNR is greater than one based on counting the ``long loose cycles".
 Section \ref{EZuniform} deals with dense scenario $p_n\asymp q_n\gg n^{-m+1}$.
 We propose a test based on counting the hyperedges, $l$-hypervees, and $l$-hypertriangles with $l$ determined by the order of $p_n$ (or $q_n$), and show that the power of the proposed test approaches one as the number of vertices goes to infinity.
-In Section \ref{sec:non:uniform}, we extend some of the previous results to nonuniform hypergraph testing.
+In Section \ref{sec:non:uniform}, we extend some of the previous results to non-uniform hypergraph testing.
 We propose a new test involving both edge and hyperedge information and show that it is generally more powerful than the classic test using edge information only (see Remark \ref{new:test:rem}).
 The results of the present paper can be viewed as nontrivial extensions of the ordinary graph testing results such as \cite{MNS15,MNS17,GL17a}.
 Section \ref{sec:sim:real} provides numerical studies to support our theory.
 Possible extensions are discussed in Section \ref{sec:discussion} and proof of the main results are collected in Section \ref{sec:main:proofs}.